Welcome to my comprehensive guide on how to punish a sub effectively.

 Keep it simple

 When you are setting protocol, pick a few rules to start with.
 It’s easier to add to the list as you settle into your punishment protocol.
 You don’t want to overwhelm yourself and your sub with a long list of rules and associated punishments neither of you will remember.
+Don’t set yourself up to fail.

 Make it specific